LogtalkDotOrg/logtalk3/manuals/sources/userman/protocols.rst

 A protocol may have the property ``static``, ``dynamic``, or ``built_in``.
 Dynamic protocols can be abolished in runtime by calling the :ref:`predicates_abolish_protocol_1` built-in predicate.
-Depending on the back-end Prolog compiler, a protocol may have additional properties related to the source file where it is defined.
+Depending on the backend Prolog compiler, a protocol may have additional properties related to the source file where it is defined.